Canine terminology: Dog coats

 Coat colors range from pure white to solid black and many other variations.
-Above is a white American Eskimo dog and a black Belgian Shepherd (Groenendael).
+Above is a white American Eskimo Dog and a black Belgian Shepherd (Groenendael).

 A Stanford University School of Medicine study published in Science in October, 2007 found the genetics that explain coat colors in other mammals such as in horse coats and in cat coats, did not apply to dogs.
 The project took samples from 38 different breeds to find the gene (a beta defensin gene) responsible for dog coat color.
 One version produces yellow dogs, and a mutation produces black.
 All dog coat colors are modifications of black or yellow.
-For example, the white in white miniature schnauzers is a cream color, not albinism (a genotype of e/e at MC1R.)
+For example, the white in white Miniature Schnauzer is a cream color, not albinism (a genotype of e/e at MC1R.)

 Today, dogs exhibit a diverse array of fur coats, including dogs without fur, such as the Mexican Hairless Dog.
 Dog coats vary in texture, color, and markings, and a specialized vocabulary has evolved to describe each characteristic.